Tommy Hutton: Broadcasting career

 After being released by the Expos, Hutton moved from the dugout to the broadcast booth.
 He worked as a color commentator with ESPN, the Expos (1985–1986), New York Yankees (1987–1989), Blue Jays (1990–1996), and Marlins (1997–2015).
 In 1995, Hutton called Games 1–2 of the American League Division Series between the Seattle Mariners and New York Yankees alongside Gary Thorne for NBC and Game 3 of the ALDS between the Cleveland Indians and Boston Red Sox alongside Steve Zabriskie for ABC.

 Owing in great part to an organizational reshuffle, Hutton retired from his 19-season-long broadcasting position with the Marlins following the 2015 season.
+After a six year absence from the booth, Hutton returned to his original position.

 Personal

 His brother-in-law Dick Ruthven was an MLB pitcher from 1973 to 1986.
 The two were teammates on the Phillies from 1973 to 1975.

 A cousin, Bill Seinsoth, was a star baseball player at the University of Southern California before he was killed in a 1969 automobile accident.